 GardenShare’s “CSA Bonus Bucks” program spreads the benefits of Community Supported Agriculture to people living on a tight budget.
 The program pays $100 of the cost of a CSA membership for limited-income households.
 To apply, click here or call (315) 261-8054.
 Tax-deductible contributions to GardenShare will help sponsor a household.

-The SNAP/EBT program (food stamps) brings federal dollars into our community by assisting eligible individuals and families to purchase food, including fresh fruits and vegetables at participating farmers' markets.
-For a friendly and confidential conversation about your eligibility, call 1-800-782-0814.
+The SNAP/EBT program (formerly known as food stamps) brings federal dollars into our community by assisting eligible individuals and families to purchase food, including fresh fruits and vegetables at participating farmers' markets.
+For a friendly and confidential conversation about your eligibility, call the New York State SNAP Hotline toll-free at 1(877) 472-8411.
 Shoppers can use their EBT benefits for purchases at the Canton, Potsdam, and Ogdensburg farmers’ markets in St. Lawrence County.
+For more information, click here.

 Farmers' Market Nutrition Program

 The Farmers’ Market Nutrition Program assists limited-income seniors, women, infants, and children by providing checks that are redeemable for fresh fruits and vegetables at participating farmers’ markets.
 Besides improving nutrition for these participants, the program is an important source of sales for local farmers.
-In St. Lawrence County, checks for seniors are distributed at senior centers by the Office for the Aging (386-4730).
-Checks for women, infants, and children are distributed at WIC clinics by the North Country Children’s Clinic (386-8128).
+In St. Lawrence County, checks for seniors are distributed at senior centers by the Office for the Aging, (315) 386-4730.
+Checks for women, infants, and children are distributed at WIC clinics by the North Country Children’s Clinic, (315) 386-8128.
 FMNP checks are welcome at all the farmers’ markets in St. Lawrence County.

 WIC Vegetables & Fruits Check Program